Ghislaine Maxwell seeks to dismiss new indictment, cites prosecutors' overreach | Law-Order

 Prosecutors said Maxwell groomed and paid the fourth girl who, starting at age 14, gave Epstein nude massages and engaged in sex acts with him, and recruited others for erotic massages.
 U.S. District Judge Alison Nathan previously denied Maxwell's request to dismiss an earlier version of the indictment, and will consider the latest dismissal request.

 The 59-year-old Maxwell has been jailed in Brooklyn since her arrest last July.
 Nathan has denied bail three times, saying Maxwell was a flight risk.
-A trial on six charges in the latest indictment is slated to begin in November.
-Two perjury charges would be tried separately.
+A trial on six of the eight charges is slated to begin in November.
+The two perjury charges would be tried separately.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)